neksa/mutagene/docs/motif_doc.rst

 "[C>A]C" represents the DNA sequence "CC" mutated into the DNA sequence "AC"

 --------------------------------------------------
-Where can I read more about motifs?
+Further Reading on Motifs
 --------------------------------------------------

-This `publication <https://doi.org/10.1093/bib/bbx049>`_ describes motifs and their uses
+The publication `Mutational signatures and mutable motifs in cancer genomes <https://doi.org/10.1093/bib/bbx049>`_ describes motifs and their uses

 ==============================
 Motif Subpackage Documentation